-General education course in practical mathematics for students not majoring in mathematics or science.
-Includes such topics as set operations and applications, methods of counting, probability, systems of linear equations, matrices, geometric linear programming and an introduction to Markov chains.
-Prerequisite: 1 year H.S. algebra or MATO63
+A general education course in practical mathematics for those students not majoring in mathematics or science.
+This course will include such topics as set operations and applications, methods of counting, probability, systems of linear equations, matrices, geometric linear programming and an introduction to Markov chains.
+Prerequisite: One year H.S.
+Algebra or MAT 063